miscsb/bubble/README.md

 # Bubble

 ## Introduction
-This is my first project with gRPC (as opposed to REST) and my first project with a mobile frontend.
-You may use this project as a template for your own learning.
+This is my first project with gRPC (as opposed to REST) and my first project with a mobile frontend (this isn't implemented yet!).
+You can use this project as a template for your own learning.

 Check [Overview](#Overview) for any tools you would like to see in action.
 Also check [Related Articles](#related-articles)